2nd June to 2nd July 2025

 Dedicated Information Clinics

-Information clinic appointments, for individuals or small groups who wish to further discuss specific aspects of the project, will be available from Monday 9th June to Friday 13th June.
+Information clinic appointments for individuals or small groups who wanted to further discuss specific aspects of the project were made available between Monday 9th June and Friday 13th June 2025.

 Information session times